Absentee Voting > Information & Eligibility

 - In person: You may go to the Board of Elections office of the county in which your voting residence is located during regular business hours after absentee ballots are available for voting, and request, receive and vote your ballot at the Board office.

 - By mail: You may mail your properly completed absentee ballot application bearing your original signature to the Board of Elections of the county in which your voting residence is located.
-The Board must receive your request by noon on the Saturday before the election.
+The Board must receive your request by the close of business on the seventh day before election day.
 However, you should submit your request as far in advance of the election as possible to ensure there is sufficient time for the board to mail you a ballot and for you to timely return that ballot.

-- By fax: If you are a member of the U.S. armed forces or an organized state militia, you may fax your absentee ballot request to the Board of Elections of the county in which your voting residence is located.
-The Board must receive your request by noon on the Saturday before the election.
-You may request that the Board fax your ballot to you, but you must return your marked ballot by mail.
+- By fax or email: If you are a military or overseas voter, you may fax or rmail your absentee ballot request to the Board of Elections of the county in which your voting residence is located.
+The Board must receive your request by the close of business on the seventh day before election day.
+You may request that the Board fax or email your ballot to you, but you must return your marked ballot by mail.

 For your absentee ballot to be counted, it must be received as follows:

-- If cast from anywhere in the U.S. and you return it by mail, it must be postmarked (the day before the election) and received by the Board of Elections no later than 10 days after the election.
+- If cast from anywhere in the U.S. and you return it by mail, it must be postmarked no later than the day before the election and received by the Board of Elections no later than the fourth day after Election Day.
 If you return it in person or if a near relative delivers it to the Board for you, it must be delivered to the Board of Elections no later than the close of polls on Election Day.

-- If you are a voter outside the U.S. on Election Day, your ballot envelope must be signed and postmarked by the close of polls on Election Day and received by your county Board of Elections not later than the 20th day after the presidential primary election or by the 10th day after a special or general election.
+- If you are a military voter or a voter outside the U.S. on Election Day, your ballot envelope must be signed by the close of polls on Election Day and received by your county Board of Elections no later than the fourth day after Election Day.

 - If returned in-person to the Board of Elections, absentee ballots must be received at your local county Board of Elections on Election Day by 7:30 p.m. (the close of the polls).